jennihultman/MMB-117/03_Joining reads, filtering, OTUs.md

 ```
 prinseq-lite.pl -fastq *fastq  -stats_all
 ```
 And this is so much easier with scripts.
-Copy script `pear_batch.py` from Jenni's shared folder.
+Copy script `pear_batch.py` from Jenni's folder `/scratch/project_2003853/JENNI` .
 How did you change rights to execute the file?
+/
 run script with
 ```
 ./pear_batch.py mapping.txt